HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

   - If the employee ignores the warning, you may terminate them after 5 seconds.
 - An employee is attempting to destabilize the ECFR
   - Destabilizing by raising the temperature above 70,000 kelvin or below 30,000 kelvin.
-  - Actions that are considered destabilizing: messing with laser boost control, coolant controls, E-coolant controls, and trying to increase pump motor strain to dangerous levels.
+  - Actions that are considered destabilizing: messing with laser boost control, coolant controls, E-coolant controls, relief controls^ and trying to increase pump motor strain to dangerous levels.
+  - ^At any time of operations you can take control of the relief valves if either of the buildups is above 40% and keep controlling them until both buildup levels are below 20%.
+During that time you can also warn employees putting either of the valves to 1 or 0. **Note:** Barium buildup level is to be ignored during operations.
   - In situations where the temperature is above 80,000 kelvin or below 20,000 kelvin, warnings are not required and KoS is allowed, if a control is tampered with that conflicts with your objective.
 - An employee is messing with Emergency Cooling Controls
   - Attempting to turn off the E-coolant pump power.